How can I learn breaststroke easily and which swimming stroke is best to learn first?

 It is a good idea to begin with, a swim noodle placed under your arms for support until you become confident with how your body moves through the water.
 It will also give you good support for practising standing up without holding onto the poolside.

 My eBook ‘How To Swim Breaststroke’ contains over 20 exercises for beginners to learn the stroke.
 They are fully illustrated and very easy to follow.
-Click the link below for more information.
+Click here for an instant preview.

 I swim too slow, but I try so hard.
 I can do the breaststroke, but I know my technique is not good, so I have lessons, but I now seem to be worse because it’s all so different from what I have been doing.
 I am so slow, and yet I put so much effort in.
 How long does it take for improvement?
 I practise three times a week.
 I have had five lessons.
 Thank you